adonisjs/v5-docs/content/guides/views/templating-syntax.md

 summary: A 101 guide to the edge templating syntax
 ---

-With Edge, we ensure not to introduce too many new concepts and instead rely on the Javascript language features.
+With Edge, we ensure not to introduce too many new concepts and instead rely on the JavaScript language features.

 The syntax of Edge revolves around the two main primitives.